Cookie Policy

 Managing cookies

-Most browsers support cookies but you can set your browser to decline them and delete them whenever you like.
-You can however obtain up-to-date information about blocking and deleting cookies via these links:
+Most browsers support cookies, but you can configure your browser to decline and delete them at your discretion.
+For the latest information on blocking and deleting cookies, please refer to the following links:

-On a mobile device, you may also be to adjust your settings to limit tracking.
-For example, you can opt out of Google Analytics by installing Google’s opt-out browser add-on , or from Hotjar by using the Do Not Track header.
+On a mobile device, you can also adjust your settings to limit tracking.
+For instance, you can opt out of Google Analytics by installing Google’s opt-out browser add-on or opt out of Hotjar by using the Do Not Track header.

-Please note that some functions of our website may not work as they should if cookies are not enabled.
-The law states that we can store cookies on your device if they are strictly necessary for the operation of our website.
-For all other types of cookies we need your permission.
+Please be aware that certain functions of our website may not operate correctly if cookies are not enabled.
+According to the law, we are allowed to store cookies on your device only if they are strictly necessary for the operation of our website.
+For all other types of cookies, we require your permission.

 Should I accept cookies?